cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 Since no record key was passed, Cypress checks for any environment variable with the name `CYPRESS_RECORD_KEY`.
 In this case, that was also not found.

-You can get your project's record key by locating it in your settings tab in the Desktop or in the [Dashboard](https://on.cypress.io/dashboard).
+You can get your project's record key by locating it in your settings tab in the Desktop or in the {% url 'Dashboard' https://on.cypress.io/dashboard %}.

 You will want to then {% url 'add the key to your config file or as an environment variable' continuous-integration#Record-Key %}.